splorp/npds-tracker-server/readme.md

 ### 0.1.13

-+ [VR] Trying to fix intermittent bug in server validation code
++ [VR] Trying to fix intermittent bug in client validation code

 ### 0.1.12

-+ [VR] More bugs in server validation fixed
++ [VR] More bugs in client validation fixed

 ### 0.1.11